Stacey Mack

-Stacey Lamar Mack (born June 26, 1975) is a former American football running back who played 5 seasons in the NFL for the Jacksonville Jaguars and the Houston Texans.
+Stacey Lamar Mack (born June 26, 1975) is an American former professional football player who was a running back for five seasons in the National Football League (NFL) for the Jacksonville Jaguars and the Houston Texans.
 He had attended Southwest Community College in Summit, MS from 1995 - 1997 before transferring to Temple University.
 Stacey was signed as an undrafted free agent by the Jacksonville Jaguars in 1999.